awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-iam-roles.md

 1. Open the AWS Data Pipeline console at [https://console\.aws\.amazon\.com/datapipeline/](https://console.aws.amazon.com/datapipeline/)\.

-1. Select the pipeline you desire to edit by clicking the pipeline ID\.
+1. Select the pipeline you wish to edit by clicking the pipeline ID\.

 1. Choose **Edit Pipeline**\.